You Are About to Disappear

 Figure 2.2.
 Two ways to extend an ordinary existence (top): the “cryonic” (middle) and “relativistic” (bottom) dreams

 There is nothing impossible about the described situations (though there are lots of things improbable, at least by today’s technological standards).
-In fact, the drawings above can be seen as showing the beings in their entirety, i.e., laid out in time; the only observation worth making then is that some of the above beings have a piece of their existence which is substantially different than the rest: if we trace it along the temporal dimension (in either direction!) we see that it appears to be relatively uniform — and that’s all.
+Indeed, the drawings above can be seen as showing the beings in their entirety, i.e., laid out in time.
+The only observation worth making then is that some of the above beings have a piece of their existence that’s substantially different from the rest of their existence: if we trace it along the temporal dimension (in either direction!) we see that it appears to be relatively uniform — and that’s all.

-But time travel in science (fiction) usually involves not this kind, but a kind by which the traveler returns to the past, and might even meet his/her own earlier self, to boot.
+But time travel in science (fiction) usually does not involve any of the above kinds, but a kind by which the traveler returns to the past, and might even meet his/her own earlier self to boot.
 According to the above, this is a logical impossibility.
 A “traveler” is a 3-d snapshot in time of the entire 4-d existence of a being.
 But a 3-d snapshot does not travel, it merely is; it just stays next to other snapshots along the temporal dimension.
 How can a 3-d snapshot of a being be moved anywhere in time in a static picture?
-No motion of 3-d snapshots is possible: one can only observe different 3-d snapshots, all waiting there, in 4-d spacetime.
+No motion of 3-d snapshots is possible; one can only observe different 3-d snapshots, all waiting there, in 4-d spacetime.
 Nothing moves, nothing time-travels.
-There is only a tangential possibility: that one of the 3-d snapshots of the being acquires in its memory the perception of a world in which it appears to the 3-d being that it has moved into its own past, in some sort of virtual reality.
+There is only a tangential possibility: that one of the 3-d snapshots of the being acquires in its memory the perception of a world in which it appears to an earlier 3-d snapshot of itself, in some sort of virtual reality.
 But this is usually not what science fiction writers imagine.
 Therefore,

 Actual time-travel into the past is an absurdity.